Claire Jaggard

 Home For The Holidays

 How do you piece together the truth when you realise those closest to you have been lying?
-This was selected for publication in Secret Attic's April 2024 Short Story contest.
+This was selected for publication in Secret Attic's (now folded) April 2024 Short Story contest.
 It was also shortlisted for Stroud Short Stories in October 2023 and came third and was commended in the 2024 Mid-Somerset Festival.

 It was one of those tricky jigsaws; the sort where pieces look so similar at first they can be wedged into spaces where they don’t belong, and you only realise later when the correct shapes surface from the muddle in the box and slot seamlessly into place.